-- A. Supplying required information - 1.
-The family must supply any information that the PHHC or HUD determines is necessary in the administration of the program, including submission of required evidence of citizenship or eligible immigration status.
+- 1. The family must supply any information that the PHHC or HUD determines is necessary in the administration of the program, including submission of required evidence of citizenship or eligible immigration status.
 Information includes any requested certification, release or other documentation. - 2.
 The family must supply any information requested by the PHHC or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition in accordance with HUD requirements. - 3.
-The family must disclose and verify Social Security Numbers and must sign and submit consent forms for obtaining information (if they have one). - 4.
+The family must provide a valid Social Security Number(SSN) card from the SSA. - 4.
 Any information supplied by the family must be true and complete. - B. HQS breach caused by the Family